Burnout Risk Index

 – EC, Senior Creative Designer, Gousto

 We know that overworking impacts mental health, but a quarter (25%) of respondents said their company doesn’t do anything to support mental health.
-But, some desk workers reported that their company has put reactive measures in place, such as:
+However, some desk workers reported that their company has put reactive measures in place, such as:

 But, is reactivity enough?